FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 Filtration efficiency is designed to ensure specific textiles meet the filtration needs in certain environments.
 In more casual terms, it tests how well certain items protect a wearer from bacteria, particulates, and viruses within a given situation.

-It is important for giving manufacturers a standard to adhere to, while also letting wearers understand the exact effectiveness of the specific type of mask they’re wearing.
+It is important for giving manufacturers a standard to adhere to, while also letting wearers understand the exact effectiveness of the specific type of mask or coverall they’re wearing.

 Are you ready to learn more about the various types of face masks and other PPE items in our inventory?
 Please contact our team and International Enviroguard today for details.